MichalJani/Rock-Paper-Scissors/README.md

-# This is a Paper Rock Scissors game.
+# This is a Rock Paper Scissors game.
 You play against the computer.
-# Rock-Paper-Scissors